• Skip to main content

 5. Lumbar Back Brace

-Meller back brace
+back brace for disc degeneration

 Lower back braces can sometimes help reduce acute low back pain from degenerative disc disease by limiting the motion of the spine.

-Short term bracing or bracing with certain activities, maybe a reasonable option for some people.
+Short-term bracing or bracing with certain activities, maybe a reasonable option for some people.

-👉 Here are the pros and cons of back braces.
+Here are the pros and cons of back braces.

-6. Nutrition for Degenerative Disc Disease
+6. Herbs for Degenerative Disc Disease

-disc degeneration foods
+disc degeneration healing foods

 As you know, lumbar disc degeneration causes inflammation (the reason for your pain).